-To take part, you will need to complete an online consent and an enrolment questionnaire.
-Once this is submitted, you (student 16 years or over or school staff) or your child will be enrolled into the study.
+To take part, you will need to complete an online consent and a registration questionnaire.
+Once this is submitted, you (pupil in year 12 and 13) or your child will be enrolled into the study.

-The url of the webpage on which you consent and enrol is included in your letter.Back to table of contents
+The URL of the webpage on which you consent and register is included in your letter.Back to table of contents

 The coronavirus (COVID-19) pandemic is having a major impact across the UK.

-Antibodies are one way that your body fights an infection.
+Antibodies are one of the ways that your body fights an infection.
 It takes between two and three weeks for your body to make enough of them to fight the infection.
 When you get better, they still stay in your blood at low levels – this is what helps you not get the same infection again.Back to table of contents

-The study is being conducted by Public Health England (PHE) in partnership with the Office for National Statistics (ONS) and the London School of Hygiene and Tropical Medicine.
-We are working with the Department for Education and it is funded by the Department for Health and Social Care.
+The study is being conducted by the Office for National Statistics (ONS), in partnership with the UK Health Security Agency (UKHSA), the London School of Hygiene & Tropical Medicine and the Immunisation Department at the UKHSA, working with the Department for Education.
+It is funded by the Department for Health and Social Care.

-- IQVIA will be responsible for arranging appointments with the schools and carrying out the tests for viral infection and antibodies.
+- The ONS will be responsible for arranging appointments with the schools and carrying out the tests for antibodies.

-- Scientists at PHE Colindale will be responsible for storing and processing the oral fluid (saliva) samples which will be collected from pupils; they will create the antibody data for the ONS to analyse.
+- Scientists at the UKHSA or affiliated laboratories will be responsible for storing and processing the oral fluid (saliva) samples that will be collected from pupils; they will create the antibody data for the ONS to analyse.

-- The ONS and Public Health England will analyse the data that has been processed by the National Biosample Centre.
+- The ONS and the UKHSA will analyse the data that have been processed by the National Biosample Centre.

 Your primary or secondary school head teacher has agreed for the school to take part in the study.

-There are 150 schools (50 primary and 100 secondary schools) participating in this study.
+There are 180 schools participating in this study.

 Your participation is entirely voluntary, and you may withdraw at any time without providing a reason and without penalty.
 Parents or carers may also withdraw their child from the study at any time without giving a reason.

-Once schools return, when the study team visits the school your or your child will be included in the testing on the day.
+When the study team visits the school you or your child will be included in the testing on the day.
 The reason for sending someone from the study to your school is so that you do not have to travel to a health centre or another location.
 Everyone working for the study has received appropriate training.Back to table of contents

-A study team will visit your school.
-The team will consist of five study workers and a School Liaison Officer who will have made the necessary arrangements with your school in advance.
-For primary schools, a registered nurse will also be part of the team.
-The study workers will use all the recommended precautions to protect you and other people in your school from getting the virus.
+A study team coordinated by the Office for National Statistics (ONS) will visit your school.
+The study team will consist of a team lead and two study workers who will have made the necessary arrangements with your school in advance.
+The study workers will follow recommended government guidelines.

-Oral fluid (saliva) samples will only be collected from children.
+Oral fluid (saliva) samples will be collected, and children can take the sample themselves.
 The study workers will play a video to show every pupil how to take the oral fluid (saliva) sample.
-This involves putting a small sponge into the mouth for two minutes to test for the virus and antibodies against the virus.
+This involves putting a small sponge into the mouth for two minutes to test for antibodies against coronavirus (COVID-19).

 The consent form and enrolment questionnaire should take less than 10 minutes to complete.

-Once schools return, the testing will be carried out during school time.
-The nasal swab will take a few seconds, oral fluid (saliva) sample involves chewing on a sponge for two minutes (pupils only) and the blood test involving a finger prick will take a few seconds.
+The testing will be carried out during school time.
+The oral fluid (saliva) sample involves putting a small sponge into the mouth for two minutes.

-The online follow up questionnaire that is sent out after samples have been collected will take approximately 20 to 30 minutes.Back to table of contents
+The online follow up questionnaire that is sent out will take approximately 20 to 30 minutes.Back to table of contents

-Once you have enrolled online, there is nothing else for you to do.
+Once enrolled online, there is nothing else for you to do.
 The study team will bring all necessary equipment with them to the school for the appointment.Back to table of contents

 We will notify all participants of their results as soon as possible.
-More information about this is provided under questions 19 and 22.
-Once we have collected results from all of the schools taking part in the study, we will produce statistics about the number of school pupils and staff that have the coronavirus (COVID-19) or have previously been infected by the virus over the course of the school year.
+More information about this is provided under sections 16 and 23.
+Once we have collected results from all of the schools taking part in the study, we will produce statistics about the number of school pupils that have previously been infected by the virus over the course of the academic year.

-The analysis from this study will help us work out the best way to manage the COVID-19 pandemic and minimise transmission in schools.
+The analysis from this study will inform policies to help us work out the best way to manage the coronavirus (COVID-19) pandemic and aid children and their education in the recovery following the pandemic.
 We will produce a report following each round of testing and publish it on the Office for National Statistics (ONS) website.
 Any data presented by ONS will not identify any individuals or schools.
 The results of this study may also be presented at academic meetings and may be published in medical journals in a de-identified manner.Back to table of contents

-The oral fluid (saliva) and blood finger prick samples will be processed by scientists at laboratories at Colindale and Thriva.
-They will look for the levels of antibodies against COVID-19.
-We will send the result of this test to yourself.
-The processing time is generally longer for antibody tests, so you can expect to receive your results within four to eight weeks.Back to table of contents
+The oral fluid (saliva) samples will be processed by scientists at the UK Health Security Agency (UKHSA) or affiliated laboratories which will receive anonymous data regarding participants.
+They will look for the levels of antibodies against coronavirus (COVID-19).
+We will send the result of this test to you.
+The processing time is generally long for antibody tests.Back to table of contents

 Your participation is entirely voluntary.
 You have the right to withdraw from the study at any time without explanation.
-This includes after you have enrolled onto the study online and before the testing and if you have already given a swab from your nose and oral fluid (saliva) sample/blood test.
+This includes after you have enrolled onto the study online and before the testing and if you have already given an oral fluid (saliva) sample.

 If the tests have already been done when you change your mind, we will still use the data from them, unless individuals concerned tell us not to, because they are very important for our study to get a good picture of who has had the coronavirus (COVID-19) across the UK.Back to table of contents

 We cannot test you and/or your child again as part of the study until the next round of testing.
-If you/your child tested negative but experience COVID-19 symptoms, you and/or your child can get a free NHS test.Back to table of contents
+If you or your child tested negative but experience coronavirus (COVID-19) symptoms, you and/or your child can get a free NHS test.Back to table of contents